PASTAplus/content-x/templates/resources/iam.md

 - **Onboarding:** Adding a new colleague to a group automatically grants them access to all resources assigned to that group.
 - **Offboarding:** Removing a user from a group instantly revokes their access across all associated data packages.

-#### How They Work
+#### How Groups Work

-Groups function like individual user profiles and can be assigned any of the standard permission levels (Reader, Editor, or Owner).
-All members inherit the group’s assigned permissions to perform their work.
-Constraint: Nesting is not supported—groups cannot be added as members of other groups.
+Groups function like individual user profiles and can be assigned any of the standard access  levels (Reader, Editor, or Owner).
+All group members inherit the permissions assigned to the group. .
+Note that nesting is not supported — groups cannot be added as members of other groups.
 See [here](/resources/working-with-groups) to learn more about groups.

-Like individual user profiles, groups can be assigned an API access key and generate an EDI authentication token, allowing them to act as an "authenticated" user within the system.
+Like individual user profiles, groups can act as authenticated users within EDI.
+API Access Keys can be assigned to them.
+They have an EDI-ID and are represented by EDI authentication tokens.

-You can also create _zero-member groups_—groups with no individual users—to serve as a scoped security tool for API access keys in automated scripts or external data catalog integrations.
-However, to keep your system secure, a zero-member group paired with an access key should never be assigned permissions to data packages or other protected resources.
+Groups also provide a way to give someone anonymous authenticated access.
+This is done by creating an empty group, creating an API Access Key for the group, and giving the key to the person who requires access.
+Such a group will typically require no members, but if members are added to the group, they will gain access to resources to which the group has access, just as with a regular group.

 ### Working with Authentication Tokens